Quantum Merlin-Arthur proof systems for synthesizing quantum states: Basic state-synthesizing complexity classes

-To resolve this issue, we measure the input quantum state of $Q_x$ (also viewed as a quantum witness state for a \stateQMA{} verifier) on the computational basis, and reject if the outcome is not an all-zero string.
+\paragraph{Relation between \stateBQP{} and \stateQMA{}.} Finally, we remark that while $\stateBQP_{\delta}[\gamma]$ is trivially contained in $\stateQMA_{\delta}[\gamma,\gamma]$ by letting the verifier simply trace out the witness state, proving inclusion in $\stateQMA_{\delta}[\gamma,\gamma']$ with $\gamma(n)-\gamma'(n) \geq 1/\poly(n)$ is more complicated.
+In particular, we measure the input quantum state of $Q_x$ (also viewed as a quantum witness state for a \stateQMA{} verifier) on the computational basis, and reject if the outcome is not an all-zero string.
 We now proceed with a formal statement with a proof:

 \begin{proposition} For any $1/\poly(n) \leq \gamma(n) \leq 1$ and $0 \leq \delta \leq 1$, $\stateBQP_{\delta}[\gamma] \subseteq \stateQMA_{\delta}[\gamma,\gamma']$ for some $\gamma'(n) > 0$ such that $\gamma(n) - \gamma'(n) \geq 1/\poly(n)$. \end{proposition}